The start of the Iraq War 20 years later in photos

 Joe Raedle/Getty Images

 Jan.
-5, 2010: U.S. Army National Guard Specialist Jose Guillen-Verde hugs his mother, Denia Metivier, during a deployment ceremony in Fort Lauderdale, Fla.
+5, 2010: U.S. Army National Guard Spc.
+Jose Guillen-Verde hugs his mother, Denia Metivier, during a deployment ceremony in Fort Lauderdale, Fla.

 /